AviatrixSystems/Docs/HowTos/transit_firenet_workflow_azure.rst

 Transit FireNet Workflow for Azure
 =========================================================

-Aviatrix Transit FireNet allows you to deploy firewalls functions for the Aviatrix Encrypted Transit architecture.
+Aviatrix Transit FireNet allows you to deploy firewalls functions for the Aviatrix Multi-Cloud Transit architecture.
 With Transit FireNet feature, the Firewall Network (FireNet) function is integrated into the Aviatrix Transit gateway.

 To learn about Transit FireNet, check out `Transit FireNet FAQ. <https://docs.aviatrix.com/HowTos/transit_firenet_faq.html>`_